-Monthly show at Three's Brewing in Gowanus this month is May 25th.
+Monthly show at Three's Brewing in Gowanus this month is June 22nd.
 These shows are pretty casual, with a special guest or two, and I will be performing songs and music from my entire catalog and more.
 Meaning songs from movies, classic standards, old country tunes, songs of mine from 20 years ago, songs from Suite for the Summer Rain and Dance of the Yellow Leaf, piano instrumentals, songs from the musicals I've been writing - you get the idea.
 If you have a request let me know!
-Special guests this time around will include sweet singer Lauren Balthrop, my longtime collaborators Jeff Hill and Bill Dobrow, as well as my friend Mark Rozzo singing with me.
+Special guests this time around will include my brother Steve Salett, Josh Kaufman and Annie Nero, as well as my longtime bandmates Bill Dobrow and Don Piper.
 Doors at 8 and I'll go on around 8:30.

 The video from the rock musical I've been co-writing with Shannon Burkett has so far screened at the NY Short Film Festival, Los Angeles Movie Awards (where it won a prize), Austin Comedy Short Film Festival (currently nominated for best music), and the NY Indie Film Festival.
 I think it came out really well.
 With Broadway star James Carpinello and porn legend Ron Jeremy.
 The video is only somewhat SFW.
 Check it out here!